When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Brush Your Baby’s Hair

-4. Sweep the hair in the front away from the part.
+4. Sweep the front section away from the part to keep it out of their eyes.

 FAQs